All Episodes

 And the good thing that we are seeing time and again is that people are not bringing their politics with them.

-We've got a lot of smart people moving to Tennessee and they're going, no, we left California because of what was happening with the politics, because of the high state income tax, the the crime, the lack of controls on illegal immigration, the drugs that were coming in.
+We've got a lot of smart people moving to Tennessee and they're going, no, we left California because of what was happening with the politics, because of the high state income tax, the crime, the lack of controls on illegal immigration, the drugs that were coming in.

-And you know, you talk about that beautiful weather in California, and people say it's just not worth it.
+And, you know, you talk about that beautiful weather in California and people say it's just not worth it.

-And so they have chosen to come to Tennessee, and I enjoy so much getting to talk with them and to hear from them how important it is that we focus on preserving individual liberty, that we focus on preserving opportunity for all people, that we focus on protecting these individual rights.
+And I enjoy so much getting to talk with them and to hear from them how important it is that we focus on preserving individual liberty, that we focus on preserving opportunity for all people, that we focus on protecting these individual rights.

-And the First Amendment, the second amendment, the entire list.
+And the First Amendment, the Second Amendment, the entire list.

 These are people that have lived through these governments that have taken away more of your hard-earned money, have taken more of your freedoms and your choices and options, and they are looking for a place that is going to let them exercise their freedom.

-Quick break more with uh Senator Marsha Blackburn.
+Quick break more with Senator Marsha Blackburn.

-Then your call's coming up, 800 941 Sean, our number, if you want to be a part of the program.
+Then your call's coming up, 800-941-Sean, our number, if you want to be a part of the program.

 In other words, it's always been hard for a Republican, and I'm talking about in the modern era, to win the presidency because you have to run the table.

-Uh now you have to think about Georgia.
+Now you have to think about Georgia.

-Uh, but more importantly, as more and more people leave New York, New Jersey, Pennsylvania, they tend to go to the east coast of Florida and areas in the Carolinas, Tennessee, and Texas, but I'm just using Florida as one example.
+But more importantly, as more and more people leave New York, New Jersey, Pennsylvania, they tend to go to the east coast of Florida and areas in the Carolinas, Tennessee and Texas.

-Uh Midwesterners, they tend to go to the West Coast of Florida, but they're losing population in states like New York and New Jersey and Pennsylvania and Michigan and uh Indiana now and Illinois and in Wisconsin.
+Midwesterners, they tend to go to the West Coast of Florida, but they're losing population in states like New York and New Jersey and Pennsylvania and Michigan and Indiana now and Illinois and in Wisconsin.

-And my fear is is that the people that are going to be leaving are the ones that tend to lean conservative, making those states or rendering them perhaps even impossible for Republican presidential candidates in the future to win.
+And my fear is that the people that are going to be leaving are the ones that tend to lean conservative, making those states or rendering them perhaps even impossible for Republican presidential candidates in the future to win.

 And they need to.

-It's an electoral college we system we have.
+It's an electoral college system we have.

 But many times I will meet people who have moved to Tennessee from Michigan because they have family that is here with the GM plant that is in Spring Hill right outside of Nashville.

-Uh this year I would say, go vote for Tudor Dixon, go vote for John James.
+This year I would say, go vote for Tudor Dixon.

 By the way, John James did win his race.